annasanders/annasanders.github.io/index.markdown

 👋 Hi, I’m Anna Sanders!

-👀 I’m interested in developing my skills in R and R Studio, as well as learning Python for Data Science.
+🌞 I’m interested in developing my skills in R and R Studio, as well as learning Python for Data Science

 🌱 I’m improving my data science skills in R and Python (using R Studio and Jupyter Notebooks)

 📫 How to reach me: [axsanders6@gmail.com](mailto:axsanders6@gmail.com)

+✨ Fun fact: I enjoy using emojis 😁

 <br>